Art-auto/TestCafe-infrastructure-example/README.md

-# cypress-infrastructure-example
+# TestCafe-infrastructure-example
-Project to practice automation testing configuration around the Cypress framework.
+Project to practice automation testing configuration around the TestCafe framework.

 Create React App is used as application under test